fieldtrip/website/getting_started/meshlab.md

 For a BEM model, we want the innermost mesh (the brain) to be the most detailed.
 The potential distribution varies the most on that surface, whereas on the scalp it does not vay that much.

-You can also make more detailled meshes for visualisation and coregistration purposes.
+You can also make more detailed meshes for visualisation and coregistration purposes.

     cfg             = [];
     cfg.method      = 'isosurface';